 Not having a solid emergency fund

-What happens when your finances are spread too thin and a large expense suddenly comes up?
+What happens when your finances are spread too thin and a significant expense suddenly comes up?
 An unexpected medical bill or sudden home repair is never fun, and it can become even more stressful if you don't have an emergency fund to help cover the costs.

 The average emergency fund covers three to six months of expenses.
 Ask your partner where you currently stand, and work on a plan to build your fund if it's lower than expected.